ArtifexSoftware/MuPDF.NET/docs/api/document.rst

       .. note::

         The document may be protected by an owner, but **not** by a user password.
 Detect this situation via `doc.Authenticate("") == 2`.
-This allows opening and reading the document without authentication, but, depending on the :attr:`Document.permissions` value, other actions may be prohibited.
-PyMuPDF (like MuPDF) in this case **ignores those restrictions**.
+This allows opening and reading the document without authentication, but, depending on the :attr:`Document.Permissions` value, other actions may be prohibited.
+MuPDF.NET (like MuPDF) in this case **ignores those restrictions**.
 So, -- in contrast to any PDF viewers -- you can for example extract text and add or modify content, even if the respective permission flags `PDF_PERM_COPY`, `PDF_PERM_MODIFY`, `PDF_PERM_ANNOTATE`, etc. are set off!
 It is your responsibility building a legally compliant application where applicable.

   .. method:: GetPageNumbers(string label, bool onlyOne: false)